IceSandwich/LabelPair/README.md

 # Usage
 ## Prepare dataset

-   Use your favorite tagging model to tag your images automatically first.
-Personally i use [this](https://github.com/hollowstrawberry/kohya-colab/blob/main/Dataset_Maker.ipynb).
+   Use your favorite tagging model or method to tag your images automatically first.
+Personally i use [this](https://github.com/hollowstrawberry/kohya-colab/blob/main/Dataset_Maker.ipynb) which base on [kohya_sdscript](https://github.com/kohya-ss/sd-scripts/blob/main/finetune/make_captions.py).

    No matter what method you use, your dataset should look like this:
    ```